 Domestic assault is serious in that it involves a family member injuring or threatening another family member.
 It is an offense that is taken very seriously in Minnesota and can result in severe and lasting consequences.
 You do not have to accept the charges against you.
 In the United States, you are innocent until proven guilty, and you should exercise those rights by defending yourself with the help of an experienced domestic assault attorney.

-If you have been accused of domestic assault, contact the Law Office of Barry Hogen for help.
+If you have been accused of domestic assault, contact the Barry Hogen Law for help.
 Our skilled and knowledgeable criminal defense team has experience winning domestic assault cases, and we can put that experience to work for you.
-To learn more about your rights and options, call the Law Office of Barry Hogen at 612-338-5545 to schedule a free consultation.
+To learn more about your rights and options, call the Barry Hogen Law at (612) 338-5545 to schedule an initial consultation.